GenhouseProjectFounder/eTinda/docs/scope.md

 *   **Platform Delivery:** A responsive web application optimized for low-bandwidth environments, deployed via GitHub Pages.

 ## Exclusions
-*   **Native Mobile Apps:** The project will not include native iOS or Android applications, focusing solely on a responsive web app.
+*   **Native Mobile Apps:** The project focuses exclusively on a responsive web application and will not develop native iOS or Android apps.
 *   **Advanced Integrations:** Payment gateway integration and real-time analytics are deferred to future phases.
 *   **Hardware Support:** No provision of devices or internet access for end users.
 *   **Formal Certifications:** Seller accreditation (beyond Fair Trade Verification) is not included in the initial release.